What is EMDR Therapy (Eye Movement Desensitization and Reprocessing Therapy)?

 No, although with “eye movement” as part of the name of the therapy, I can see how you would think that.
 EMDR works through bilateral stimulation of any kind.
 It started out using only eye movements to accomplish this, but there are many options now.
 Most often we use tactile stimulation, which involves a device that vibrates in the palms of your hands and alternates between the left hand and right hand.These vibrations don’t hurt, and they can be adjusted to a level of intensity that is exactly right for you.
 Another option that is proven to be especially effective for dealing with pain is audio stimulation.
 You would need to bring a set of headphones, and one of the devices I use will play alternating sounds in each ear.
 It may take some experimenting to figure out which type or types of stimulation is best for you.

-Why Does EMDR work?
+Why Does EMDR work for Trauma and pain?

 Quite simply, we don’t really know.
 Some people think that it works similar to the way in which REM sleep, or the dream stage of sleep, helps us process things that have happened to us while we wake.
 There are similarities in the eye movements for both.